oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 #### Import the MBE package ####

 1. Sign in to Mobile Cloud Service by using the **Mobile Cloud Service \(MCS\)** identity domain Id and credential in the Access Document.
+You should use the **Admin User** to sign to the Mobile Cloud Service, and use the **Mobile User** to sign to the Cafe Supremo Mobile App.

 2. In the dashboard screen, click on "Mobile Environment Service".
 ![](../common/images/mobile/400-MobileEnvService.png)